Honeymoon regrets – most people have them.

 I’d encourage our relationships towards peace making; facing up the hard stuff, working on them intentionally.

 But I’d extend more kindness to us, understanding that we were fresh off Singles Avenue; one-flesh thinking would take time.

-  5. I would forgive him when he turned out different than I thought.
+5. Honeymoon regrets – I would forgive him when he turned out different than I thought

 I scare easily.

-  But once in a while, my husband loves to give me a good scare, especially in the dark.
+But sometimes my husband loves to give me a good scare, especially in the dark.

 He pulled off a huge one about a month into marriage and I’ve never forgotten about it.

-  Looking back now, I’d try and understand that I married different.
+Looking back now, I’d try and understand I married different.

 And different is okay.
 Different spices up life.

 Different lifts up one when the other is down.
 Different makes us grow.
 Different makes us need God.